Jopp-gh/Obsidian-Dune84/README.md

 - State changes
 - Disclose source
 - Same license
-- Also, please keep my **Buy me a coffee** -link in your Readme.
+- Also, please keep my **Buy me a coffee** -link to my shop in your Readme.
 Thank you very much :)